klayu/hb_beacon/content/en/blog/how-to-seduce-an-infj-woman.md

 - Let your date order first.
 If you think she’s protecting you from spending too much, say something like, “Please, order anything you like.”
 Then you should order something equally as expensive.
 She’s sensitive and will feel guilty if you don’t.
 Ask if she’d like a drink.
 If she says no, you should, too.
 If she says yes, order for yourself, too.
 In case you’re a nondrinker, just order a sparkling water.
 - If she’s a little shy and not used to taking charge of a conversation, ask her some questions to show your interest, such as “Where did you grow up?”
 “How did you like it?”
 “Do you have any hobbies?”
 Maybe you’ll be lucky and she won’t need any prompting at all.
 - Let her be the one to start eating.
 That’s the signal that you can begin, too.

+{{<

+leftbanner src="/images/cc1.gif"

-- Leave the server a tip of 15 to 20 percent of the bill.
-Nothing embarrasses an INFJ woman more than a date who leaves no tip or an inadequate one.
+text1="Leave the server a tip of 15 to 20 percent of the bill.
+Nothing embarrasses an INFJ woman more than a date who leaves no tip or an inadequate one."

+text2=""

+>}}

 - At a movie theatre, let her choose the seats. (“Where would you like to sit?”)
 - A romantic movie or a tear-jerker often justifies holding hands.
 That’s fine, but let her make the first move, even though it’s a tentative one.
 If the movie by any chance makes you tear up, don’t be afraid to wipe your eyes so that she can see you’re moved.
 - Now comes the tricky part.
 When you arrive back at her place, she may not ask you in.
 Who knows whether this is from shyness or not?
 If she doesn’t invite you in, simply say goodbye on the door step, holding her hands briefly and kissing her on the forehead, cheek or (lightly) mouth.
 Tell her what a good time you had, and you’d like to go out again.
 Then leave.